-The Joint Committee on the Classics in American Education invites nominations for the 2014 APA Awards for Excellence in Teaching at the Precollegiate Level.
-Thanks to a very generous gift to the APA’s Gatekeeper to Gateway Campaign for the Future of Classics from Daniel and Joanna Rose, the amounts to be awarded have been increased substantially.
+The Joint Committee on the Classics in American Education invites nominations for the 2015 SCS Awards for Excellence in Teaching at the Precollegiate Level.
+Thanks to a very generous gift to the Society’s Gatekeeper to Gateway Campaign for the Future of Classics from Daniel and Joanna Rose, the amounts to be awarded have been increased substantially.
 Up to two winners will receive a certificate of award and a cash prize of $500.
 In addition, each winner’s institution will receive $200 to purchase educational resources selected by the winner.
-The winners will be announced at both the APA Annual Meeting in New Orleans, LA in January 2015 and the ACL Institute in June 2015, and winners may select the meeting at which they wish to receive the award.
+The winners will be honored at both the SCS Annual Meeting in San Francisco, CA in January 2016 and the ACL Institute in June 2016, and they may select the meeting at which they wish to receive the award.

-Eligibility is open to teachers, full- or part-time, of grades K-12 in schools in the United States and Canada who at the time of the application teach at least one class of Latin, Greek, or classics at the K-12 level.
-Membership in the APA is not required.
+Teachers, full- or part-time, of grades K-12 in schools in the United States and Canada who at the time of the application teach at least one class of Latin, Greek, or classics at the K-12 level are eligible.
+Membership in the SCS is not required.
 Nominations may be made by a colleague, administrator, or former student, who is thoroughly familiar with the teacher's work.
 (Additional guidelines for nominators are offered below.)

 The components are 1) a letter of nomination; the letter may come from someone within the educational institution of the nominee; 2) a letter of support; and 3) the candidate's current curriculum vitae.
 One of the two letters must be written by someone in the field of Classical Studies.
 Nomination letters should indicate how the candidate meets the criteria of the award.
 The letter is the key to the candidate's continuation in the selection process.

 The Committee reviews nominations and invites the submission of full dossiers for selected nominees.
-These dossiers should also be submitted via e-mail (in sextuplicate if electronic submission is not possible).
+These dossiers should also be submitted via e-mail.

 1. a short cover letter with a one-paragraph summary of the nominee's key achievements as a teacher.